-When I told my teenager that we were making a pillow fort to show off on the blog, he told me to stand back and see how a pro does it!
+When I told my teenager that we were making a pillow fort for Mitch for his little brother, he told me to stand back and see how a pro does it!
 He gathered up all the pillows in the house and a blanket and set to work.

-Pillow Fort 101
+Gather your Pillow Fort Materials

 Build your pillow fort where you can keep it up for a couple days and keep the fun going!
 We built ours in the basement rec room, using the back of a couch for support.

 Pad the Pillow Fort Floor for extra Cozy